Overview of Assisted-Living Real Estate Options

 Most seniors rely on

-home equity to fund multi‑year care needs—over 70% need it to pay for long‑term care.
+home equity to fund multi‑year care needs—over 70% need home equity to pay for long‑term care.

-If your parent cannot afford care without the home’s value, selling becomes the most practical option.
+If you or your parent cannot afford care without the home’s value, selling becomes the most practical option.
+I can help.

 🏠 Step 2: Evaluate Your Three Main Options